Data Science in E-Commerce

 Churn Model

-Churn model is a commonly used model that helps to achieve customer retention.
-New customers engagement is good, but it is more expensive than maintaining relationships with existing customers.
-Customer churn prediction discover customers who are risky to leave and helps to understand reasons for that.
-Understanding of retention reasons helps in generating higher customer lifetime value.
-For example, the company can improve its services or change marketing strategy by analyzing retention reasons (that’s also helps in attracting new customers).
+The churn model is a commonly-used model that helps to achieve customer retention.
+Getting engagement from new customers is good, but it is more expensive than maintaining relationships with existing customers.
+Customer churn prediction discovers customers who are at risk of leaving the platform, and helps companies understand the reasons for their departure.
+Furthermore, understanding the reasons for successful customer retention helps in generating higher customer lifetime value.
+For example, a company can improve its services or change marketing strategy by analyzing retention reasons (which, in turn, also helps to attract new customers).

 Pricing Strategy

 Machine learning algorithms are also used for pricing optimization.
-Optimal price is not simply consideration of the demand: when the demand is high the prices increase and decrease when the demand is low.
-In e-commerce it is important to account for many factors at once: competitors’ prices, time of day, attitude of customer, warehouse stock, season.
-Such an approach will allow the company to have dynamic prices in order to win sales every time.
-For example, you can offer the best price for some products or send coupons for some customers to achieve customers’ tolerance.
-For some customers, it could be an exciting game in which they can try to hunt the best prices.
-Dynamic pricing brings significant results in the short term perspective: 2-7% increase in business margins and a 200-350% average growth in ROI over a year.
+An optimal price is not calculated solely based on demand.
+An approach amounting to ‘when demand is high, prices are high, and when demand is low, prices are low’ is too simplistic for this context.
+In e-commerce, it is important to account for many factors at once: competitors’ prices, the time of day, a customer’s attitude, warehouse stock, and the season.
+Having such a nuanced approach will allow the company to have dynamic prices and thus win sales every time.
+For example, you can offer the best price for some products, or send coupons to certain customers in order to achieve customer tolerance.
+For some customers, this becomes an exciting game in which they can try to hunt for the best prices.
+Dynamic pricing brings significant results in the short term perspective: a 2-7% increase in business margins and a 200-350% average growth in ROI over the course of a year.

 Chatbots

-One of the cheap possibilities to improve customer service is using of chatbots.
+One of the cheaper options for improving customer service is using chatbots.
 Chatbots are based on AI.
-They use natural language processing (NLP) or speech recognition, in the case of phone calls, to interpret users’ questions and respond to them.
+They use natural language processing (NLP) or speech recognition (in the case of phone calls), to interpret users’ questions and respond to them.
 They can communicate with a customer, identify an issue, and resolve it.

-Customers sometimes are frustrated in site navigation: when they want to find a product page, FAQs, sales.
+Customers may sometimes experience issues with site navigation; this can occur when they want to find a product page, FAQs, or sales, to name a few examples.
 Chatbots can help to find, choose and make an order of the product the customer is looking for.
 Also, chatbots carry out through transaction process.
-The advantages are obvious:
+The advantages of the services offered are obvious:

 · Answering questions 24/7